maxhebditch/batchgit/README.md

         $ batchgit -f
         $ batchgit -find
+        $ batchgit -f /var

-Either of these will search for git repos across the whole disk, just like the inital run.
+These will search for git repos across the whole disk.
+It will rewrite the configuration file, but it will save a backup to `~/.batchgitrc.bak`.
+By default it searches `~`, otherwise you can specify the location.

 ###Adding single directores manually